jotafurtado/getsentry/README.md

-# Super Simple Sentry Integration for Laravel 4
+# Sentry Integration for Laravel 4

 Sentry (getsentry.com) and Laravel 4 integration.